Admiral Markets Review: Pros, Cons, And How It Stacks Up | 2026 Update

-Admiral Markets is a professional broker that was founded in 2001.
-They have around 539 employees that help the company provide , to 10,000+ clients through MT4, MT5, Mac, Web Trader, Tablet & Mobile apps.
+Admiral Markets is a leading broker that was founded in 2001.
+They have around 539 employees that help the company provide , to 10,000+ customers through MT4, MT5, Mac, Web Trader, Tablet & Mobile apps.

 Admiral Markets Guide – Read our In-Depth Admiral Markets Review